The True Story Of Mobster Billy Batts’ Murder Was Too Brutal Even For ‘Goodfellas’

 According to Henry Hill, who told his life story to author Nicholas Pileggi in his book Wiseguys (which would later inspire Martin Scorsese’s Goodfellas), the families would throw a sort of “welcome back” party any time one of the boys got released from jail.

-DiSimone had to swallow his anger and bide his time; a few weeks later, he got his opportunity for vengeance at the Suite, a club owned by Lucchese family associate Jimmy Burke who was also a friend of DiSimone.
+DeSimone had to swallow his anger and bide his time, but a few weeks later, he got his opportunity for vengeance at the Suite, a club owned by his friend, Lucchese family associate Jimmy Burke.

 Billy Batts’ Brutal Death